 Trinity Beach

-Trinity Beach is the Northern Beaches' all-rounder — popular with locals, families, and visitors who want a proper beach experience without the premium price tag of Palm Cove.
+Trinity Beach is the Northern Beaches' all-rounder — popular with locals, families and visitors who want a proper beach experience without Palm Cove's premium price tag.
 Sheltered between two headlands, Trinity is one of the more protected beaches in the area, which makes it a good choice on windy days when other beaches get choppy.
+The beach is wide and sandy, backed by a grassy foreshore with free BBQs, picnic shelters, playgrounds and a shady canopy of beach almonds and coconut palms.

-Dining options are solid.
-The Trinity Beach Tavern does a reliable pub meal with ocean views.
-L'Unico has been serving Italian food on the waterfront for over 25 years.
-There are several cafes and a small shopping area within walking distance of the beach.
-Accommodation is more affordable here than Palm Cove, with a good range of beachfront apartments.
+A stinger net and lifeguard patrols operate during the season.
+The Henry Ross Lookout above Trinity Beach offers panoramic views of the coast and Coral Sea — a short drive or steep walk from the beach, and excellent for sunrise photography.
+Dining options are solid: the Trinity Beach Tavern does reliable pub meals with ocean views, L'Unico has been serving Italian on the waterfront for over 25 years, and several cafes and a small shopping area are within walking distance.
+Accommodation is more affordable than Palm Cove, with good beachfront apartment options.

 Kewarra Beach